-Did you know that the white-fleshed, crispy apples are loaded with an assortment of nutrients which makes them unique among all fruits out there?
+Did you know that the white-fleshed, crispy apples are loaded with an assortment of nutrients that make them unique among all fruits out there?
 It is this nutrient combination, why the old and famous adage “an apple a day keeps the doctor away” truly applies to this delicious and crunchy fruit.

 Members of the rose family, apples come in a hundred various types, the most common and popular of them being gala apples, red apples, pinky lady apples, Fuji apples, Granny Smith apples, and Rome apples.
 Regardless of the types, color, and taste, apples are highly nutritious, full of healthy and wealthy benefits.

 As you browse through the sections below, know the nutritional value of apples and the remarkable advantages they offer to your body.